thin-edge/thin-edge.io/design/thin-edge-actors-design.md

-To address the main issue - i.e. to build a mesh of connected actors, Actix distinguishes the [`Actor`](https://docs.rs/actix/latest/actix/prelude/trait.Actor.html) from its [`Context`](https://docs.rs/actix/latest/actix/struct.Context.html) but tightly couples one the other.
+To address the main issue - i.e. to build a mesh of connected actors, Actix distinguishes the [`Actor`](https://docs.rs/actix/latest/actix/prelude/trait.Actor.html) from its [`Context`](https://docs.rs/actix/latest/actix/struct.Context.html) but tightly couples one with the other.
 An actix actor is unusable without an actix context and runtime.
 And even assuming such a dependency, one has to define an approach on top of actix on how to create the actor contexts, the actor instances and their interconnections.